Healthy Table Foods for Cockatiels

-Copyright: This list may be printed for use with your own bird.
+This list may be printed for your personal use for your own bird.

-Any other use requires the author's written permission.
+Any other use requires site owner's written permission.

-In addition to pellets, offer your bird a variety of table foods for a well balanced and nourishing diet.
+In addition to pellets, offer your bird a variety of safe table foods for a well balanced and nourishing diet.
 Table foods should include fresh fruits and vegetables each day as well as, other foods, seeds and treats.
-Portions should be kept small so all of of these foods combined do not exceed 15%-20% of your bird's diet or the personal recommendations of your avian vet.
+Portions should be kept small so all of of these foods combined do not exceed 20% to 30% of your bird's diet or the personal recommendations of your avian vet.
 The list below may be printed out for you to use with your own bird.
-For specific recommendations and limitations of individual foods, read our first page about Healthy Table Foods.
-Click Here
+Safe, fresh herbs and safe spices, along with safe seeds from garden plants are listed below the list of safe foods for cockatiels.
+For specific recommendations and limitations of individual foods, read our first page about Healthy Table Foods Click Here.

 • cooked chicken